 There are many types of content that solopreneurs can use on their sites to make the variety engaging and interesting to their audiences.
-Some experts have even listed up to 115 different types of content and formats!
+Some experts have even listed up to 115 different Content Types & Formats!
 But all that is way too much of fussiness.
 You need to know just as much as will be profitable for you, right?

 Below you will find 9 types of content you should know about and try to include on your blog.
 They are arrayed in sets of three.
 You have three types of content based on their interaction value.
 You also have three types of content based on their utility value.
 And finally, you have three types of content based on their formats.